thoth-tech/ThothTech-Documentation-Website/src/content/docs/products/ontrack/documentation/panopoto-integration/panopto-upload-process.md

-# Panopto Video Upload Process Guide
+# Panopto Video Upload Process

 ## Overview
-This document provides a step-by-step guide on how to upload videos to Panopto using the Panopto REST API.
-The process includes creating a session, uploading the video file using multipart upload, creating a manifest, and finalising the upload.
+This document outlines key information about the process of uploading videos to Panopto using the Panopto REST API.
+While this isn't a comprehensive guide, it highlights the steps involved in creating a session, performing a multipart upload of the video file, creating the manifest, and finalising the upload.
+This serves as an informational resource for implementing the video upload functionality in the future.
+Additional research and context will be needed to fully integrate these steps.

 ---